-Queenstown is renowned for its prestigious and scenically stunning world-class golf clubs.
-Playing golf in Queenstown is an excellent way to relax and immerse yourself in the South Island lifestyle.
+As the host city to the New Zealand Open, Queenstown is renowned for its prestigious and scenically stunning world-class golf clubs.
+Playing golf in Queenstown is an excellent way to relax and immerse yourself in the central Otago lifestyle.
 We’re sure you won’t be able to stop at exploring just one Queenstown golf club.
 Read our guide for the best golf courses in Queenstown and start planning your next epic summer trip!

 Jack’s Point Golf